The Scrambler

 println("Кол-во ошибок: $(sum(collect(err).value))")

-As we can see from the results, the blocks are identical and it means that the code generation is correct.
+As we can see from the results, the blocks are identical, which means that the code generation was performed correctly.

 Conclusion

-In this example, we have demonstrated a code generation verification tool and successfully generated verilog code of the scrambler model.
+In this example, we demonstrated a code generation verification tool, and also successfully generated the verilog code of the scrambler model.

 module Scrambler_descrambler_Scrambler_descrambler(